 Comparing with other kids is one of the most common ways to hurt children.
 “Look at so and so.
 Why can’t you be like that?”
 Some kid does something; immediately, we want our children to do the same—whether God calls them for it or not!
 Constant nudging to achieve like others have achieved.

 A father told his son, who was in his 20s, “Look at how many people are so successful in their 20s.”
 And he went on to name some popular guy in his 20s as a comparison.
 The son, who was so tired of the dad’s frequent comparisons, retorted, “Well, you’re in your early 50s, and at your age, Abraham Lincoln became the President.
 Why are you not one?”

 It is not wrong if one encourages their children through the example of other kids who are doing things right when they persist in the wrong path.
 The issue is a comparison that comes out of a sense of envy.

-So, 7 ways through which fathers [and mothers] can cause children to get bitter, angry and discouraged: Overprotection, Favoritism, Unjust demands, Lack of love, Harsh punishment, Hurtful speech and Comparing with others.
+So, 7 ways fathers [and mothers] can cause children to get bitter, angry, and discouraged: Overprotection, Favoritism, Unjust demands, Lack of love, Harsh punishment, Hurtful speech, and Comparing with others.

-Having seen what not to do, in the next post, we will see what fathers should do.
+Having seen what not to do, we will see what fathers should do in the next post.

 [Click HERE for part 2 of this post].